Europe leads stock market recovery on firmer business growth

 Global shares edged up on Wednesday as U.S. stock futures steadied after a pullback in tech darlings while European markets were buoyed by accelerating business activity and positive earnings.

-The Euro STOXX index (.STOXX) added 1.3%, heading for its best day in nearly two months, helped by data showing euro zone business activity quickened last month, while the services industry returned to growth.
+The Euro STOXX index (.STOXX) added 1.3% as it headed for its best day in nearly two months, helped by data showing euro zone business activity quickened last month, while the services industry returned to growth.

 Top performers included Germany's Rational (RAAG.DE) and Merck (MRCG.DE) after well-received numbers.

-India's Nifty 50 (.NSEI) was 0.8% higher and headed for its best day in a week as the central bank rolled out a series of measures to support the coronavirus-ravaged economy, including allowing certain small borrowers more time to repay loans. read more
+India's Nifty 50 (.NSEI) was 0.8% higher, its best day in a week, as the central bank rolled out a series of measures to support the coronavirus-ravaged economy, including allowing certain small borrowers more time to repay loans. read more

 The Nasdaq had dropped 1.9% on Tuesday as some big tech names ran into profit-taking, including Microsoft Corp (MSFT.O), Alphabet Inc (GOOGL.O), Apple Inc (AAPL.O) and Amazon.com Inc (AMZN.O).